When Detectors Forget Forensics: Blocking Semantic Shortcuts for Generalizable AI-Generated Image Detection: Conclusion and Limitations

-In this paper, we identify a critical challenge in detecting AI-generated content: \emph{semantic fallback}, a failure mechanism in VFM-based deepfake detectors where models rely too heavily on high-level semantic cues instead of forgery-specific traces when faced with new data or unseen generation methods.
-To address this, we propose Geometric Semantic Decoupling (GSD), a simple, parameter-free module that removes semantic components from learned features via a geometric projection, forcing detectors to focus on subtle artifact cues.
-This approach not only achieves state-of-the-art generalization across diverse deepfake datasets, but also successfully extends to general-scene synthetic images beyond faces, highlighting its broad applicability.
+In this paper, we identify a critical challenge in detecting AI-generated content: \emph{semantic fallback}, a failure mechanism in VFM-based deepfake detectors where, even after fine-tuning, the models still preserve the high-level semantic feature manifold learned during pre-training, which severely suppresses the representation of subtle forgery-specific cues that are crucial for generalizing to unseen generation datasets.
+To address this, we propose a simple module, Geometric Semantic Decoupling (GSD), that suppresses semantic components from learned features via a geometric projection, forcing detectors to focus on subtle artifact cues.
+This approach not only achieves state-of-the-art generalization across diverse deepfake datasets, but also successfully extends to general-scene synthetic images, highlighting its broad applicability.
 By reducing semantic bias, GSD advances the reliability of AI-generated content detection, helping society more effectively identify deepfakes and other synthetic media, and mitigating the growing risks posed by generative AI.